syntexerror69/All-of-My-WebDev-Project-/2nd Project- mintlify-clone/README.md

-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX  Please see this website on laptop or desktop dont open it on phone beacuse it is not responsive   xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+NOTE : Please see this website on laptop or desktop dont open it on phone beacuse it is not responsive

 See live website hare : https://mintlify-clone-project-01.netlify.app/